 Chris Goward is the founder of WiderFunnel and the brains behind the LIFT Model and Kaizen Method for conversion rate optimization.
 In this book, he gives you a step-by-step guide to help you optimize your website conversions.
 He also talks about analyzing data, prioritizing experiments, and making business decisions through tested insights.

 20. Convert! – Ben Hunt

-Ben Hunt teaches designers, developers, and marketers on how to make websites that work.
+Ben Hunt teaches designers, developers, and marketers how to make websites that work.
 This book shows you how to create an eCommerce site that provides a compelling shopping experience and converts browsers into buyers.
-Many of the techniques presented in this book can easily be implemented without the help of an expert.
+You can implement many of the techniques presented in this book without the help of an expert.

 21. Principles: Life and Work – Ray Dalio

-Ray Dalio is the founder and co-chairman of Bridgewater Associates, which has become the largest and best performing hedge fund in the world over the last forty years.
-Dalio created a set of principles for his personal and professional life that serves as an operating system for living based on radical honesty and radical transparency thriving within an idea of meritocracy.
+Ray Dalio is the founder and co-chairman of Bridgewater Associates, which has become the largest and best-performing hedge fund globally over the last forty years.
+Dalio created a set of principles for his personal and professional life that serves as an operating system for living based on radical honesty and radical transparency, thriving within an idea of meritocracy.

 Ray Dalio has appeared on the Time 100 list of the most influential people globally and the Bloomberg Markets list of the 50 most influential people.